MileHacker Logo

 • Be open to trying new dishes.

-• Respect local customs, in particular on the subject of alcohol.
+• Respect local customs, especially about alcohol.

 • Enjoy the communal aspects of dining.